louktao014/timewise/blueprint.md

 ## Settings

 The settings page provides a tabbed interface for managing application settings.
+It is designed to be fully responsive.
+On smaller screens, the tabbed navigation stacks vertically for improved usability.
+The content within each tab, such as the permissions table, is also optimized for smaller viewports with horizontal scrolling for wider tables.
 The following tabs are available:

 *   **Permission**: Manages user roles and their permissions.